Interview with Karin Konoval who plays Maurice in ‘War for the Planet of the Apes’

 JH: Do you have any advice for others in the entertainment industry?

 KK: You’ve got to love what you’re doing.
 If you love the story telling and you feel like it’s absolutely the thing you have to do, then it’s going to work out somehow, no matter what.
-If you’re heading for it for fame, fortune, or any other reason, then I don’t think there’s much in the desire to tell a good story or to give yourself to it fully.
+If you’re heading for it for fame, fortune, or any other reason than the desire to tell a good story and be part of that and give yourself to it fully, then I don’t think you’re going to find much meat on the bones.
 If you really love being an actor, love the story telling and are willing to move through whatever [happens], then there will be a place for you.
 Trust in that.

 No Comments